-If you have both a cat and a dog then you may wonder if, sometimes, your canine can consume cat food.
+If you have both a cat and a dog then you may wonder if your canine can consume cat food.
 Maybe they’ve already helped themselves to some, either confusing it for their own, or simply out of greed.

-Store-bought chow is specifically formulated for the two types of pets, respectively.
+Store-bought chow has been formulated for the two types of pets, respectively.
 They’re designed to meet the needs according to each animal.
-Your dog should be eating food made for their species, but eating a bit of your cat’s meals isn’t a disaster.
+Dogs should be eating food made for their species, but eating a bit of your cat’s meals isn’t a disaster.

 Can I Give My Dog Cat Food?
 Answer: Not Recommended

 Cat food isn’t a good source of balanced nutrition or a substitute for formulated dog food.
 These two types of pets may seem similar, seeing how they’re both four legged and furry, but the two species don’t share much in common as far as digestion goes.

 Since they’ve both evolved in different ways, cats and dogs require certain levels of vitamins and minerals.
 Dogs need a balance of proteins and carbohydrates.
 It’s in their DNA!

 House cats are meat eaters, just like their big cat counterparts out on the African wilderness.
 Since they can’t necessarily run around chasing down mini Antelope, today’s cat foods contain a sufficient amount of protein they need.
 This is typically too much protein for what dogs require.
 Most cat food also contains too much fat.

 Dogs aren’t omnivores but they also aren’t as carnivorous as cats.
 While they usually eat anything and everything that’s presented to them, their natural calling is primarily meat.
 As such, they do require lots of protein but likely not as much as what’s contained in cat food.

 So dogs seek to consume meat just like cats.
 However, owners may wish to supplement that protein by providing a more balanced food.
 While it may seem like cat food can work for them, dogs need a smartly formulated food regiment tailored to their evolutionary makeup.
 Simply put, cat food is for a cat.